newsdev/ap-deja-vu/README.md

 `ap-deja-vu` is a small web service that will replay JSON from an AP election test. `ap-deja-vu` does not require a database for persistence and does not write to the filesystem.

+## Important Note
+`ap-deja-vu` requires that you have **already recorded** an AP election test to JSON files.
+[Elex](http://elex.readthedocs.org/en/latest/recording.html#flat-files) is highly recommended for this process.

+Contact your AP support representative to get an up-to-date schedule for election tests.
+Typically, they occur on Wednesdays and Fridays between 11am and noon EST.

 ## Getting Started
 #### Install requirements
 ```bash